101 Things to do in Bournemouth – Southbourne Beach

 Dog enjoying Sobo Beach

-At SOBO Beach, dogs are bettered catered for than small humans.
+Sobo Beach is usually heaving with dogs.
+In fact, dogs are bettered catered for than small humans.
 They sell doggie ice creams and donuts and even hold a dog festival with an indoor play area, boutique, pupaccinos, selfie booth and a doggie disco!

 I hope you found this information useful.
 For more inspiration on things to do in and around Bournemouth, check out my 101 Things to do in Bournemouth here.